 Flexibility provided by storage and loads will be central within the future electric system and provide an important opportunity to manage the grids in a more flexible and more economical way.
 Presently, TSOs and DSOs do not consider this in their planning practice.
-We will look at the FlexPlan project with six detailed simulation cases covering most of Europe, the importance that this methodological change could have in reducing costs in new infrastructure and speeding up the update of the grid infrastructure for the decarbonisation challenge.
+We look at the FlexPlan project with six detailed simulation cases covering most of Europe, the importance that this methodological change could have in reducing costs in new infrastructure and speeding up the update of the grid infrastructure for the decarbonisation challenge.
 The results of this project should motivate TSOs and DSOs - in accordance with NRAs - to change their future practice.
 Utilities and policy makers should be particularly keen to listen to the presentations, as well as possible future investors in storage facilities.

-Furthermore, we will look critically at the present EU regulations, highlighting what is missing in the framework of the new package “Clean Energy for All Europeans”.
+Furthermore, we look critically at the present EU regulations, highlighting what is missing in the framework of the new package “Clean Energy for All Europeans”.

 What will you learn:

 Next generation flexible system planning models

 - Dynamic optimisation of trade-offs between flexibility, storage and classical grid investments

 - Joint transmission and distribution system modelling

 - High performance implementation for large scale application